Supporting people with dementia in different types of housing

 Beyond The Front Door: what 'home' means to people with dementia and their carers – Life Story Network (2016)

 A project to examine the importance of ‘home’ in relation to the sense of identity and wellbeing for people living with dementia.
-This project aimed to develop awareness amongst professionals, particularly housing support staff, in order to support the people with dementia better when deciding whether to move home and during the actual transition.
+This project aimed to develop awareness amongst professionals, particularly housing support staff, to support people with dementia to continue to live at home or when deciding whether to move home.

 Gearing up: housing associations' responses to tenants with dementia from black and minority ethnic backgrounds – Age UK (2015)

-A study into how social housing providers providing sheltered housing and extra-care support meet the needs of people with dementia from black and minority ethnic groups.
+A study into how housing associations providing sheltered housing and extra-care support meet the needs of people with dementia from black and minority ethnic groups.

 Shared Lives and Dementia - Shared Lives South West and Innovations in Dementia (2013)

-The report of a programme to assesses how Shared Lives schemes could support people with dementia and their families alternative to residential care or for the provision of short-break or day respite services.
+Assesses how Shared Lives schemes could support people with dementia and their families as an alternative to residential care or for the provision of short-break or day respite services.

 Provision of social care in extra care housing: the ECHO study - School for Social Care Research (2018)